-- The University Schedule of Courses does not communicate information regarding modules.
-This information is provided on the MyFisher link on the School's webpage under the Graduate Accounting Availability, Graduate Approved Electives, and Graduate Core Courses links.
+The University Schedule of Courses does not communicate information regarding modules.
+This information is provided on the School’s webpage under the Graduate Accounting Availability, Graduate Approved Electives, and Graduate Core Courses links.

 - Why do some modules begin earlier than the University Academic calendar?

-- To ensure sufficient contact time in class, graduate modules frequently begin before the University calendar.
-Important dates for module courses are not posted on the University Academic calendar and can only be found in Module Dates.
+To ensure sufficient contact time in class, graduate modules frequently begin before the University calendar.
+Important dates for module courses are not posted on the University Academic calendar and can only be found on this website.

 - I registered for a Module 2 (or 4) course at the beginning of the semester, but no longer plan to take the class.
 How do I drop the course before the module begins?

-You can adjust your schedule using ISIS any time before the drop/add deadline.
-Schedule adjustment drop/add deadlines are listed in Module Dates.
+You can adjust your schedule using ONE.UF any time before the drop/add deadline.
+Schedule adjustment drop/add deadlines are listed below.

 - I registered and paid for a Module 2 or 4 course at the beginning of the semester, but will be dropping the course during schedule adjustment.
 When can I expect to receive a refund?